jeffreykegler/hoonlint/misc/whitespace.md

 For the purposes of chain inter-line alignment, we define row and silo as follows:
-A row starts with a row-initial rune-ish.
+Each row-initial rune-ish starts a new row.
 For each row,
 the tall rune-ishes and their runechildren on the initial rune-ish's line,